The process of estimating future customer demand for products, using historical sales data, market trends, and other factors.

 Pros of Demand Forecasting

 - Effective Resource Allocation: Demand forecasting enables businesses to allocate their resources effectively.
 By anticipating future demand, they can allocate their workforce, raw materials, equipment, and other resources in a way that optimally meets customer requirements.
-This leads to better resource utilization, improved productivity, and cost savings.
+This leads to better resource utilisation, improved productivity, and cost savings.

 Cons of Demand Forecasting

 - Uncertainty and Inaccuracy: Demand forecasting involves making predictions about future customer demand based on historical data and assumptions.
 However, forecasting is not an exact science, and there is always a level of uncertainty and potential for inaccuracies.
-Factors such as unpredictable market conditions, sudden changes in consumer behavior, or external events can impact the accuracy of forecasts.
+Factors such as unpredictable market conditions, sudden changes in consumer behaviour, or external events can impact the accuracy of forecasts.

 - Complex Market Dynamics: The business environment is influenced by various factors, including evolving market trends, competitor actions, and economic conditions.
 Forecasting demand in such a complex and dynamic market can be challenging.
 It requires continuous monitoring, data analysis, and adjustments to account for changing variables, making it difficult to capture all nuances accurately.